luiztools/reactjs-examples/react-captcha/README.md

-# react-intro
+# react-captcha

-Beginner series of tutorials.

-Série de tutoriais para iniciantes em: https://www.luiztools.com.br/post/tutorial-de-react-js-com-node-js/
+A simple Google reCaptcha V2 example in ReactJS.

+Tutorial em breve.

 ## How to Run
+1. create your reCaptcha key at http://www.google.com/recaptcha/admin
-1. git clone
+2. git clone
-2. cd react-intro
+3. cd react-captcha
-3. npm install
+4. npm install
+5. copy .env.example as .env and fill the configs
-4. npm start
+6. npm start

 ## Referências